 Location, Location, Location

+The placement of your booth is critical to your success at any event.
 When arriving at the venue, evaluate your location.
 High foot traffic areas usually yield better sales, but they may also come at a premium price.

 Consider factors such as visibility and accessibility.
 Ideally, you want to be in a location where potential customers can easily spot you while also being able to move freely in and out of your space.